 In some states, you may be found responsible for the crash, as it could fall under “negligent hiring” or “negligent retention.”
 This means that you’re found guilty of hiring or keeping an employee with an unsafe driving record.
 Despite not knowing about these infractions, you’re running the risk of being punished for their bad behavior.

 After all, a crash could cost your company millions, whether it be the seemingly insurmountable legal fees brought on by a lawsuit, damages incurred, property damage, medical expenses, rising insurance premiums or loss of productivity.
 Even worse is the hit to the company’s reputation — according to SambaSafety data and research, company revenue after a negligent crash drop an average of eight percent from the negative press.

 Despite the fact that fleet crashes cause major problems for their drivers, communities and the company itself, most fleet owners don’t use continuous driver monitoring.
 In fact, through SambaSafety’s data gathered, only 30 percent of fleet owners employ some sort of driver monitoring.

-If safety is your number one priority, you should to be monitoring your drivers — and continuously at that.
-SambaSafety’s monitoring keeps an eye on company-specific driver MVRs, saving the hassle and cost of pulling records on a continuous basis.
-With the ability to be notified almost immediately, continuous driver monitoring seems like an easy way to keep all on and off the road safer.
+If safety is your number one priority, you should be utilizing driver risk management software to ensure you have a holistic driver risk management program, keeping your drivers safe and transforming your business.
+SambaSafety’s MVR software keeps an eye on company-specific driver MVRs, saving you the hassle and cost of pulling records on a continuous basis.
+With the ability to be notified almost immediately, continuous driver monitoring seems like an easy way to keep all on and off the roadways safer.

 To learn more about how continuous monitoring can transform your driver risk, download our white paper today.